apache/beam/website/www/site/content/en/get-started/quickstart/python.md

 ## Create and activate a virtual environment

 A virtual environment is a directory tree containing its own Python distribution.
-Run the following command:
+We recommend using a virtual environment so that all dependencies of your project are installed in an isolated and self-contained environment.
+To set up a virtual environment, run the following commands:

 {{< highlight >}}
 # Create a new Python virtual environment.